Request Free, One-on-one Academic Assessment

-  SchoolTutoring Academy’s tutoring programs for Berwyn students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Berwyn students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Berwyn District Curriculum Used in Our In-Home Tutoring Programs

 The Berwyn districts’ curriculum is based on the Illinois Common Core standards.
 The Science curriculum is based on the Next Generation standards for students in kindergarten through the 12th grade.
 Similar to the Common Core, NGSS is a rigorous, internationally benchmarked curriculum intended to teach science and engineering in such as way as to give students a solid foundation for their college educational needs and for their career.